 There are four key steps to validating your child:

-1. TAKE NOTE: Try to understand what’s happening inside your teen and how they’re making sense of their experience, rather than focusing on their behavior.
+Try to understand what’s happening inside your teen and how they’re making sense of their experience, rather than focusing on their behavior.
 Children unconsciously organize their lives around protecting themselves from what they fear, and we often lash out at things we fear.
-If he’s acting out at school it may because there’s something he’s afraid of at school.
-He may be lashing out because he’s being bullied, pressured, or victimized in some way.
+If he’s acting out at school, it may be because there’s something he’s afraid of at school.
+He may be lashing out because he’s being bullied, pressured, judged or victimized in some way.

-3. EXPLORE WITH OPENNESS: Try to investigate how he’s feeling in a non-threatening way by reflecting back what he’s said and asking open-ended and non-judgmental questions.
+Try to investigate how he’s feeling in a non-threatening way by reflecting back what he’s said and asking open ended and non-judgmental questions.
 When he tells you what happened, reflect it back to him to make sure you heard it right, and give him the chance to correct you if you got it wrong.

-4. BE PRESENT: When the time comes to respond, there’s only one phrase that matters: “It must be really difficult that this is happening.”
+When the time comes to respond, there’s only one phrase that matters: “It must be really difficult that this is happening.”
 You’ll find your own words for this, but it’s a vital bridge.
-When spoken from the heart, it can immediately diffuse even the biggest emotions because it gives your child permission to feel vulnerable, and lets him know that you understand he’s struggling.
+When spoken from the heart, it can immediately diffuse even the biggest emotions because it gives your child permission to feel vulnerable and lets him know that you understand he’s struggling.

 What your teen wants most is to feel seen and heard, not to be fixed.

 There’s no manual for being a parent.
-We learn how to be parents in two ways: first, we learn from our own parents—for many of us this is a minefield of it’s own!
-And second, we learn how to be parents through whatever work we have done on ourselves in a therapeutic environment.
+We learn how to be parents in two ways: first, we learn from our own parents—for many of us this is a minefield of its own!
+And second, we learn how to be parents through whatever work we have done on ourselves in a therapeutic/personal growth environment.

 The families that come to Family First Adolescent Services have our support from the very first phone call.
 We’ll provide you with the tools, compassion, and resources you need to immediately begin your journey to healing.
 Is Family First Adolescent Services right for you and your family?